 It was a discovery that earned Seaborg and Edwin McMillan the 1951 Nobel Prize in Chemistry.

-The honour of being the first Nobel Laureates to be awarded the prize for their contributions to the periodic table instead goes to William Ramsey and Lord Rayleigh.
+The honour of being the first Nobel Prize laureates to be awarded the prize for their contributions to the periodic table instead goes to William Ramsay and Lord Rayleigh.

 Lord Rayleigh was interested in developing methods for studying the physical properties of gases in the atmosphere.
 However when he compared nitrogen extracted from air with nitrogen extracted from chemical compounds, Lord Rayleigh found that the nitrogen from air was heavier.
 He concluded that the air must contain another, previously unknown substance.